Billionaire Profile

 Tax Avoidance Allegations

-Wood Group transferred North Sea staff to a tax haven, which led to criticism.
+Wood Group transferred North Sea staff to a company in a tax haven, drawing criticism for tax avoidance.

 2010

-An honorary degree awarded to Donald Trump at Robert Gordon University was later revoked due to protests.
+An honorary degree awarded to Donald Trump at Robert Gordon University (RGU) during Wood's tenure as chancellor sparked controversy, and the degree was later removed.